 Nick Sheffield – Mental Health and well being: being playful enough to play

-Both our learners and staff have worked through an extraordinarily traumatic time, while all may seem to be rosy, the body most certainly keeps the score.
-I will be examining the challenges and possible solutions to reintroduce stimulating and student lead learning will under the looming clouds of lock down and bringing the play back into the playfulness and engaged back into our classrooms.
+Both our learners and staff have worked through an extraordinarily traumatic time both during and after lockdown.
+I will be examining the challenges and possible solutions to re-introduce stimulating and student-lead learning; to bring the play back into playfulness and engaged learners back into our classrooms.